 How is our curriculum delivered?

 We strive to engage all learners in our curriculum in as many ways as we can.
 With that in mind, we use a variety of innovative equipment to enhance learning opportunities.
 The majority of our children are learning English as an additional language.
-They need visual aids to support their learning which is why we use smart boards, visualisers, iPads and touch screen TVs.
-We also have an expert computing teacher who works with each class.
+They need visual aids to support their learning which is why we use smart boards, visualisers, iPads, tablets and laptops.
+We also have an expert computing teacher who works with each class over the course of the year.

 Our English lessons develop pupils' spoken language, reading, writing and grammar and vocabulary.
 English is taught as two discreet subjects in years 1-6; reading and writing.
 We teach our pupils to speak clearly and use standard English, to convey their ideas fluently and confidently and to ask questions; the use of cooperative learning structures supports this.
 We have a huge emphasis on vocabulary in all subjects and children are encouraged to read for pleasure and to read widely.

-At Greenacres Primary Academy we embrace the mastery approach to teaching mathematics.
-Our teachers ensure that mathematical skills are taught every day following the 'Power Maths' programme.
+At Greenacres Primary Academy, we embrace the mastery approach to teaching mathematics.
+Our teachers ensure that mathematical skills are taught every day following the White Rose Maths programme.
 They also use cross-curricular opportunities to develop pupils' mathematical fluency.
 Our pupils understand the importance or mathematics, are encouraged to be confident in numeracy and to apply the skills to simple problem-solving.
 There are extra activities throughout the year to promote mathematical skills and thinking including enrichment days.

 -Develop a positive attitude to mathematics as an interesting and attractive subject in which all children gain some success and pleasure;